Il pescatore

-Il pescatore ["The fisherman"] is a song by Fabrizio De André, with lyrics by himself and music by composers Gian Piero Reverberi and Franco Zauli.
-Backed with "Marcia nuziale", De André's translation of by Georges Brassens's 1957 song "La marche nuptiale", it was released in 1970 by the Italian branch of Liberty Records as a standalone single, De André's first of only two such releases in his career.
+"Il pescatore" ("The Fisherman") is a song by Fabrizio De André, with lyrics by himself and music by composers Gian Piero Reverberi and Franco Zauli.
+Backed with "Marcia nuziale", De André's translation of Georges Brassens' 1957 song "La Marche nuptiale", it was released in 1970 by the Italian branch of Liberty Records as a standalone single, De André's first of only two such releases in his career.
 It was De André's first single to enter the Italian singles chart, peaking at the 13th position.
 Its popularity was significantly boosted by a 1979 live remake, with PFM backing De André in a new rock arrangement.